visiperf/visigrpc-node/README.md

 # gRPC helpers, middlewares ... for Node.JS

-Package `visigrpc` provide some functions to help you making a gRPC server.
+Package `@visiperf/visigrpc` provide some functions to help you making a gRPC server.
 Errors logged on [Sentry](https://sentry.io), HTTP status to gRPC code, ...
 Everything is made to assist you :)

 Table of contents
 =================